 - Remove the silver skin on the ribs if you have a rack of ribs.

-- Make the simple dry rub and apply to the pork ribs.
+- Make the simple dry rub and apply it to the pork ribs.

 - Combine the simple sauce ingredients.